Graph.java

 /**

-* Return a string representation of the graph.
+* Returns a string representation of this graph.

 */